Pwd9000-ML/blog-devto/posts/Azure-SendGrid-Function-Alerts/Azure-SendGrid-Function-Alerts.md

 ## 4. Create a SendGrid API PowerShell Function

-The following function can also be found on my [github code](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-SendGrid-Function-Alerts/code) page called [SendGrid-Notification.ps1](https://github.com/Pwd9000-ML/blog-devto/blob/main/posts/Azure-SendGrid-Function-Alerts/code/SendGrid-Notification.ps1)
+The PowerShell function in this section can also be found on my [github code](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-SendGrid-Function-Alerts/code) page called [SendGrid-Notification.ps1](https://github.com/Pwd9000-ML/blog-devto/blob/main/posts/Azure-SendGrid-Function-Alerts/code/SendGrid-Notification.ps1)

-It is a simple **PowerShell** function to send an email via the SendGrid API and service we created in an earlier step.
+The PowerShell code below is a simple **PowerShell** function to interact with and send an email via the SendGrid service API.

 ```powershell
 ## code/SendGrid-Notification.ps1